xrubio/pastByNumbers/README.md

 # pastByNumbers
-Data and source code used in blog posts
+Data and source code used in http://research.shca.ed.ac.uk/past-by-numbers/